twonoise/Byte-oriented-HSL-to-RGB-conversion/README.md

 In order of trying to make applications's colors more precise, flexible, easier to define when more than just few colors are need, and due to eye health care reasons like high contrast modes; or, when not just storage, but processing or generating of colors is required; -- one earlier or later notices that RGB is fairly inconsistent for that, so it's time to next level of understanding, HSL (or HSV) color model.

 It is essentially more convenient and predictable for color operations, like make it brighter or darker, or even invert luma (brightness) without color damage, so red stays red, not aqua as per RGB inversion.
-If you need a bunch of colors for your diagram, then the answer will be like `hsl-to-rgb(N, 192, 64)` for paper and `(N, 192, 192)` for screen; how will you do it with RGB?
+If you need a bunch of colors for your diagram, then the answer will be like `HSL(N, 192, 64)` for paper and `(N, 192, 192)` for screen; how will you do it with RGB?
 Same if you need say day-of-week-dependent accents for your web page.

 Current display monitors can't operate with HSL color model yet.
 So, conversion is need.
 Let's look at bare HSL (without various compensations, as seen below TODO).
 It have the property that it keeps full dynamic range, and thus color itself, during RGB->HSL->RGB conversion.